 Pirlo won Serie A twice, the Champions League twice and both Italian domestic cups once each at his time with AC Milan, becoming a club legend in the process.
 Pirlo then moved to Juventus, where he once again played a pivotal role in the club’s success, winning four successive league titles , which included two league and cup doubles.

 At international level, Pirlo was instrumental as Italy landed football’s grandest prize, the FIFA World Cup in 2006.
 He would also help Italy to an Olympic Bronze medal in 2004 and a runner up spot in the 2012 European Championships.

 Since hanging up his boots after a successful two-year stint in the MLS with New York City, Pirlo has been a popular presence in the media and at events all over the world.
 Whether to entertain or inspire corporate audiences or feature as special guest at awards and events – Andrea Pirlo offers a touch of magic.

-To book Andrea Pirlo as the football speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.
+To book Andrea Pirlo as the football speaker for your corporate event, conference or function simply contact the Champions Speakers agency using the contact details below.